-In this taut and thrilling debut, an unraveling woman, unhappily childless and recently separated, becomes fixated on her neighbor—the beautiful, famous actress.
-The unnamed narrator can’t help noticing with wry irony that, though she and the actress live just a few doors apart, they are separated by a chasm of professional success and personal fulfillment.
-The actress, a celebrity with her face on the side of every bus, shares a gleaming brownstone with her handsome husband and their three adorable children, while the narrator, working in a dead-end job, lives in a run-down, three-story walk-up with her ex-husband’s cat.
+Though she and the actress live just a few doors apart, a chasm of professional success and personal fulfillment lies between these two women.
+The actress, a celebrity with a charmed career, shares a gleaming brownstone with her handsome husband and their three adorable children, while the narrator, working in a dead-end job, lives in a run-down, three-story walk-up with her ex-husband’s cat.

 1. At the very beginning of the novel, the narrator says that the actress “belongs to us.
 To our block, I mean,” (page 1).
 Why does she correct herself?
 And how does this set up the narrator’s increasingly intense feelings about the actress?